relution-io/azure-marketplace/README.md

 Disclaimer:

-Relution is a product of [M-Way Solutions GmbH] (http://www.mwaysolutions.com).
+Relution is a product of [M-Way Solutions GmbH](http://www.mwaysolutions.com).